-Want to label data in your HubSpot database in a way that's a closer match for the reality of your business?
-The custom objects feature will give you that flexibility.
+Want to use custom objects data management to label your HubSpot database in a way that's a closer match for the reality of your business?
+The custom objects feature gives you that flexibility.

 Like any feature designed to answer complexity, custom objects should be used in the right way.
 By using them ineffectively, you might run the risk of making your CRM more complex and less efficient.
 Luckily, help is on hand to point you in the right direction.
 Check out HubSpot's knowledge base or contact us to explore how you could best use custom objects!